colingourlay/create-playdate/README.md

 npm install create-playdate
 ```

-Then, import the `create` function into your code, and call it with the `cwd` you want to generate a project in, a `name` for the game and (optionally) the name of the `author`:
+Then, import the `create` function into your code, and call it with an object containing the `cwd` you want to generate a project in and a `name` for the game.
+Optionally, you can also include the name of the `author` and zero or more `editors`.

 ```js
 import { create } from 'create-playdate';